 If your denomination or church doesn’t have an association specifically dedicated to LGBTQ ordination, check with the denominational LGBTQ support group.
 People here can often point you to individuals who have gone through an ordination process, and who might be willing to share their experiences, or mentor you.
 For more information on finding your denomination’s LGBTQ group, check out the entry on finding a welcoming community.

 Here again, it might be helpful to read the stories of ordained queer folks who have gone before you.
 R. W. Holmen’s book Queer Clergy has stories from those in the United Methodist, Lutheran, Presbyterian, Episcopal, and United Church of Christ traditions, which may encourage you.
+Gregory Millikin has also published a book about being gay and pursuing ordination in the Episcopal Church, and Karen Oliveto has written one about coming out in pursuit of Methodist ordination, while Connie Tuttle has written about pursuing a call to ministry outside the formal bounds of a denomination.
 And, for more encouragement and a bit of fun, check out Queer Clergy Trading Cards!